Fast and easy recipe for the most delicious creamy and soft honey butter that stays soft even when refrigerated!

 Follow Tangled with Taste on Pinterest for more great tips, ideas and recipes!

-Homemade bread and Honey Butter
+Homemade Honey Butter

 Question: What’s better than fresh bread warm from the oven?